clarus/coq-blog/posts/2019-07-25 Continuous testing for Coq projects.md

-Testing that a Coq project works with different Coq versions may be time consuming.
-This is necessary to deliver with confidence new project releases.
-We show a setup to run automated testing with [Travis CI](https://travis-ci.com/) in [GitHub](https://github.com/) using pre-compiled Coq instances.
-Thanks to that setup we can check new pull-requests in a few minutes for small projects.
+Testing that a&nbsp;[Coq](https://coq.inria.fr/) project works with different&nbsp;Coq versions may be time consuming.
+This is necessary to deliver with confidence new project releases.&nbsp;[Travis&nbsp;CI](https://travis-ci.com/) is a service to run tests on&nbsp;[GitHub](https://github.com/) projects and is free for open-source code.
+We show a setup to run automated testing with&nbsp;Travis&nbsp;CI using pre-compiled&nbsp;Coq instances and [opam](https://opam.ocaml.org/).
+Thanks to that setup we can automatically and quickly check new pull-requests and commits.

 This configuration is directly inspired by the [CI setup](https://github.com/coq-community/docker-coq/wiki/CI-setup) documentation written by [Erik Martin-Dorel](https://github.com/erikmd).

 ![Travis CI report on a pull-request](static/images/travis-ci/build-report.png "Travis CI report on a pull-request")

 ## Setting up Travis CI
-To setup Travis CI, we take the example of the [github.com/coq-io/system](https://github.com/coq-io/system) project.
+To show the setup&nbsp;[Travis&nbsp;CI](https://travis-ci.com/), we take the example of the [github.com/coq-io/system](https://github.com/coq-io/system) project.
 We need to create two files at the root of the project:

 * `coq-io-system.opam` to describe the dependencies;
 * `.travis.yml` to configure and activate Travis CI.